 We know that our hearts grow heavy and numb from the news of violence and injustice all around us.
 We seek to create space to pray, even when we don’t see any “way out,” any action step, even, perhaps, any hope.
 We seek to create a place to hold the suffering and agony.
 But we also seek to promote engagement in addition to prayer in those places where we see possibility for connection.

 Each of our activities to date has arisen from the particular interest of one member of the group.
 We will continue to support each other in bringing such interests to Seekers and to the wider community.
-As a mission group, we will hold the coordination of the Sunday morning lighting of the Peace and Justice Candle in collaboration with The Green Team.
+As a mission group, we will hold the coordination of the Sunday morning lighting of the Peace and Justice Candle.

 Our shared practice is to pray into the silence together about a particular area of concern in the Quaker style, led each meeting by one member of the group.
 We anticipate spiritual reporting.